 Prisma will automatically add up the budget items listed in a table.
 The total amount applied for shall also include indirect costs.
 These shall be added to the table by the applicant (project leader).
 In the column “Other costs”, the applicant shall also add here any further research-related costs arising from the visiting researcher’s stay (for which funding is not sought in this application but instead covered by the administrating organisation).

 Justify briefly each cost applied for in the budget stated.
 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

 Please state the site of the visiting researcher’s stay.

-Here the person invited to be the project leader for the application may invite participating administrators, who can help to input and edit information in the application.
+Here the person invited to be the project leader for the application may invite participating administrators.
 Please note that participating researchers may not be invited in this application.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 The assessment of the applications considers the proposed visiting researcher’s scientific merits and position internationally together with the relevance for the call, especially regarding how well the visiting researcher can contribute to the development of the research at the host institution and to Swedish research in general in the scientific field.

 Your application is evaluated by a review panel where the members are international researchers.
 At least three members review and grade your application individually.
 If necessary, statements from external experts may also be obtained.
 The entire review panel then gathers at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific council for Natural and Engineering Sciences.

 Evaluation criteria and guiding questions